pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 )
 ```

+> Tip: The "ON CONFLICT REPLACE" clause must be placed directly after "NOT NULL".

 This will make it possible to create new records using the `Draft` type afforded to primary
 keyed tables without needing to specify an `id`: